 Norton Orthopedic Institute provides advanced orthopedic care for all joints and for people of all ages.
 Norton Orthopedic Institute is made up of board-certified physicians — many of whom are fellowship trained.
 They work together with therapists, physical rehabilitation specialists, primary care physicians, neurologists, certified athletic trainers and other care providers to offer a full range of multidisciplinary orthopedic services.

 These specialists practice a team approach in the diagnosis, treatment and rehabilitation of bone and joint conditions and injuries.
-Norton Orthopedic Institute received The Joint Commission’s Gold Seal of Approval for knee and hip replacement for its commitment to the highest standards of care and service.
 With locations throughout Louisville and Southern Indiana, Norton Orthopedic Institute offers several specialty centers focused on providing expertise in general orthopedics, joint replacement, injuries, trauma, pediatrics, oncology, spinal conditions and sports health.

 While it is possible to have a vaginal birth after cesarean section (VBAC), there are VBAC risks and benefits you and your OB/GYN should discuss.
 “A successful VBAC can help avoid bowel or bladder issues, […]Read Full Story

 New facility dog to join Norton Women’s & Children’s Hospital pediatric emergency team thanks to Northwestern Mutual